Cray-HPE/docs-csm/upgrade/1.2/Stage_4.md

    ceph orch ps -f json-pretty|jq -r '.[]|select(.version=="15.2.8")|.version'|wc -l
    ```

    > If the above command shows any number other than 0, then the upgrade is not complete.
-You can refer to [Ceph_Orchestrator_Usage.md](../operation/../../operations/utility_storage/Ceph_Orchestrator_Usage.md) for additional usage and troubleshooting.
+Refer to [Ceph_Orchestrator_Usage.md](../operation/../../operations/utility_storage/Ceph_Orchestrator_Usage.md) for additional usage and troubleshooting.

    Some addtional commands to run to check the ceph upgrade: